 The presentation and group facilitation skills gained in class as well as the teaching skills honed through weekly teaching practica will not only benefit students in consolidating their own understanding of applied educational psychology and psychology in general, but will also provide them with practical skills and experience that will benefit them in future coursework as well as in volunteer and paid employment.
 A high level of active participation, reading, writing and constructive peer feedback is critical to success in the theoretical and practical components of this course.
 Upon successful completion of PSYC 400, students will be eligible to apply for a position as a TA in PSYC 100B during the winter term.

-Course Objectives
+Course Outcomes

-By the end of this course, students will be able to:
+Throughout, and upon successful completion of, this course, students will be able to:

 Knowledge/Understanding